forksbait/whatsappdocs/pages/exports/api-v3.md

 ## Overview

-Branch’s Daily Export API can be used to pull granular Branch event data directly.
-A few important notes for this API:
+Branch’s Daily Exports pull granular Branch event data directly.
+You can do so either via the **Daily Exports** section in your Branch dashboard OR via API directly.

+A few important notes:

 - The data will only be retrievable for the last 7 days
 - The data will only appear after end of day since it's processed every 24 hours